 - The Mini-Grant initiative makes monies available for staff to do additional research, purchase new technology, create new courses, and improve curriculum annually.

-GOAL 5: Ensure community members have opportunities to expand cultural awareness and develop cultural competence.
+Ensure community members have opportunities to expand cultural awareness and develop cultural competence.

 - Lower school teacher training on incorporating cultural competency using literature in the classroom.